trumpfheller/trumpfheller.github.io/testing/btt.md

 5. Wireshark with Bluetooth Plugins
 * Description: Wireshark is a popular network protocol analyzer that can be extended with Bluetooth plugins to capture and analyze Bluetooth traffic.
 It supports Bluetooth Classic and BLE with the appropriate plugins.

+- packet analyzer
+- panel 1: shows each frame as it goes through the ethernet/network,
+  - click on one HTTP protocol that is ok
+- panel 2: details about the frame I clicked in the previous panel
+  - source IP and destination IP
+  - Port numbers used in the TCP (Transmission Control Protcol)
+- panel 3: shows the hexi decimal and ascii representation of what is inside the ethernet frame.

 * Features: Packet capture, protocol decoding, extensive filtering options, and support for various Bluetooth profiles.
 * Website: Wireshark